 Bisulfite Sequencing

 To determine methylation regions, bisulfite sequencing was performed on genomic DNA isolated from hESCs and iPSCs, grown on feeder-free media, with Methyl Easy Xceed Rapid DNA Bisulfite Modification Kit (Human Genetic Signatures, Sydney, New South Wales, Australia) per manufacturers directions.
-The promoter regions of Oct3/4 and Nanog were amplified by PCR, as described by Deb-Rinker et al.1 The PCR products were subcloned into pCR2.1 TOPO (Invitrogen), and twelve clones from each sample were analyzed by sequencing with M13 universal primer.
+The promoter regions of Oct3/4 and Nanog were amplified by PCR, as described by Deb-Rinker et al.1.
+The PCR products were subcloned into pCR2.1 TOPO (Invitrogen), and twelve clones from each sample were analyzed by sequencing with M13 universal primer.

 Spectral Karyotyping